dotswg/dots-requirements/draft-ietf-dots-requirements.md

   {{data-channel-requirements}} below.

 SIG-002
-: Session Health Monitoring: Peer DOTS agents MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS session active.
-A session MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually agreed upon timeout period has elapsed.
+: Channel Health Monitoring: Peer DOTS agents MUST regularly send heartbeats to each other after mutual authentication in order to keep the DOTS signal channel active.
+A signal channel MUST be considered active until a DOTS agent explicitly ends the session, or either DOTS agent fails to receive heartbeats from the other after a mutually agreed upon timeout period has elapsed.

 SIG-003
-: Session Redirection: In order to increase DOTS operational flexibility and scalability, DOTS servers SHOULD be able to redirect DOTS clients to another DOTS server at any time.
+: Channel Redirection: In order to increase DOTS operational flexibility and scalability, DOTS servers SHOULD be able to redirect DOTS clients to another DOTS server at any time.
 DOTS clients MUST NOT assume the redirection target DOTS server shares security state with the redirecting DOTS server.
 DOTS